 If, for an active DL BWP of a serving cell, the UE is not provided coresetPoolIndex or is provided coresetPoolIndex with value 0 for one or more first CORESETs and is provided coresetPoolIndex with value 1 for one or more second CORESETs, and is provided ackNackFeedbackMode = joint, the value of the counter DAI is in the order of the first CORESETs and then the second CORESETs for a same serving cell index and a same PDCCH monitoring occasion index.

-The value of the total DAI, when present [5, TS 38.212], in a DCI format denotes the total number of {serving cell, PDCCH monitoring occasion}-pair(s) in which PDSCH reception(s), excluding PDSCH receptions that provide only transport blocks for HARQ processes associated with disabled HARQ-ACK information if donwlinkHARQ-FeedbackDisabled is provided, or HARQ-ACK information that does not correspond to PDSCH receptions, associated with DCI formats, excluding the SPS activation DCI, is present, up to the current PDCCH monitoring occasion m and is updated from PDCCH monitoring occasion to PDCCH monitoring occasion.
+The value of the total DAI, when present [5, TS 38.212], in a DCI format denotes the total number of {serving cell, PDCCH monitoring occasion}-pair(s) in which PDSCH reception(s), excluding PDSCH receptions that provide only transport blocks for HARQ processes associated with disabled HARQ-ACK information if downlinkHARQ-FeedbackDisabled is provided, or HARQ-ACK information that does not correspond to PDSCH receptions, associated with DCI formats, excluding the SPS activation DCI, is present, up to the current PDCCH monitoring occasion m and is updated from PDCCH monitoring occasion to PDCCH monitoring occasion.
 If, for an active DL BWP of a serving cell, the UE is not provided coresetPoolIndex or is provided coresetPoolIndex with value 0 for one or more first CORESETs and is provided coresetPoolIndex with value 1 for one or more second CORESETs, and is provided ackNackFeedbackMode = joint, the total DAI value counts the {serving cell, PDCCH monitoring occasion}-pair(s) for both the first CORESETs and the second CORESETs.

 *** Unchanged text omitted ***

-If a UE is configured to receive SPS PDSCH and the UE multiplexes HARQ-ACK information for one activated SPS PDSCH reception based on donwlinkHARQ-FeedbackDisabled if provided [12, TS 38.331], including the ones associated with the corresponding activation DCI, in the PUCCH in slot n, the UE generates one HARQ-ACK information bit associated with the SPS PDSCH reception and appends it to the OACK HARQ-ACK information bits.
+If a UE is configured to receive SPS PDSCH and the UE multiplexes HARQ-ACK information for one activated SPS PDSCH reception based on downlinkHARQ-FeedbackDisabled if provided [12, TS 38.331], including the ones associated with the corresponding activation DCI, in the PUCCH in slot n, the UE generates one HARQ-ACK information bit associated with the SPS PDSCH reception and appends it to the OACK HARQ-ACK information bits.

-If a UE is configured to receive SPS PDSCH and the UE multiplexes HARQ-ACK information for multiple activated SPS PDSCH receptions, including the ones associated with the corresponding activation DCI and excluding the ones that provide only transport blocks for HARQ processes associated with disabled HARQ-ACK information if donwlinkHARQ-FeedbackDisabled is provided, in the PUCCH in slot n, the UE generates the HARQ-ACK information as described in clause 9.1.2 and appends it to the OACK HARQ-ACK information bits.
+If a UE is configured to receive SPS PDSCH and the UE multiplexes HARQ-ACK information for multiple activated SPS PDSCH receptions, including the ones associated with the corresponding activation DCI and excluding the ones that provide only transport blocks for HARQ processes associated with disabled HARQ-ACK information if downlinkHARQ-FeedbackDisabled is provided, in the PUCCH in slot n, the UE generates the HARQ-ACK information as described in clause 9.1.2 and appends it to the OACK HARQ-ACK information bits.

 The UE generates HARQ-ACK information with ACK value in response to a detection of a DCI format that does not trigger a Type-3 HARQ-ACK codebook report and has associated HARQ-ACK information without scheduling a PDSCH reception.